imteekay/machine-learning-research/papers/alphafold/README.md

 - 220 residual convolution blocks
 - Attention: Evoformer
   - MSA row-wise attention: related amino acids in a single sequence
+    - Each sequence has a contextual representation for its residues
   - MSA column-wise attention: look at different sequences at the same position (amino acid)
+    - Cross-sequence representation: exchange information across sequences
   - Pair representation triangular self-attention: ensure it follows a valid 3D physical shape (Euclidean constraints, triangular inequality)
+    - Outer product mean: transforms the MSA representation into an update for the pair representation
+    - This final representation is used to measure the similarity between all possible residue pairs in the MSA representation

 ## IsoLabs